Alu1994/csharp-design-patterns/README.md

 # Design Patterns in C#

 ## Introduction
-- It is a udemy course to understand more about SOLID and Design Patterns in C#, based on GOF and Uncle Bob Books.
+- This repository has the mission to gather all the knowlegde of what i understood about SOLID and Design Patterns in C# from a Udemy Course, that was based on GOF and Uncle Bob Books.

 # The SOLID Design Principles